the-xkcd-community/the-red-spider-project/Readme.md

 Other than that, it's basically liberty above all things!

-### When ###

-We started in March 2012.
-In the first few months we spent most of our effort on the infrastructure.
-In July we were treated to some splendid logo designs and we got a homepage.
-In December we launched our IRC channel.
-In the meanwhile several members have been working on various subprojects, mostly in short bursts of activity.

-In the near future we may expect wiki content, a few big improvements to the infrastructure, and an overarching role playing game, among other things.

 ### What ###

-**Note**: nothing is thoroughly tested, we just make sure that things behave as expected under expected conditions.

 __Branching__: `master` is our sacred branch.
 It's supposed to contain only reasonably well-behaved programs (say: more or less stable,